wp-plugins/funny-video-online/readme.txt

 Add Funny YouTube videos to your sidebar on your blog using  a widget.
 Video are saved on our database, so you don't need to have space for all that information.

-<b>Try the Demo</b>

-If you're interested in seeing what a default installation of Funny video online has to offer, try out the <a target="_blank" href="http://www.weekendjoy.com/">Funny video online</a>

 == Installation ==

 1. Upload the folder funny-video-online to the /wp-content/plugins/ directory